vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 Aug 29 04:23:41 do-02 patroni[983]: 2020-08-29 04:23:41,439 INFO: no action.  i am a secondary and i am following a leader

 </code></pre>
-<p>Postgresql cluster is up and running.
-Now, you’ll configure HAProxy which can be used to connect to Master Postgresql node.</p>
+<p>Postgresql cluster is up and running.</p>
+<p>Now, you’ll configure HAProxy which can be used to connect to Master Postgresql node.</p>
 <h2 id="step-7-—-configuring-haproxy">Step 7 <strong>—</strong> Configuring HAProxy</h2>
 <p>HAProxy is free, open source software that provides a high availability load balancer and proxy server for TCP and HTTP-based applications that spreads requests across multiple servers…</p>
 <p>You can use HAProxy to connect to the master node in the configured Postgresql cluster.
 All Postgres clients (your applications, <code>psql</code>, etc.) will connect to HAProxy which will make sure you connect to the master in the configured postgres cluster.
 You’ve installed it in node-5 in the step4 of the turorial.</p>